 Yara: Well, I have a security blanket, but it’s not for security.
 It’s more like remembering, kind of.
 And I don’t have any imaginary friends, but I do have my brothers.
 One’s 6 and one’s about to turn 1.
 When we have enough time, we’ll build these houses out of Legos.
 And we pretend to be neighbors.

 This was your first movie?

-Yara: Well, it was really exciting.
-I thought of it as a long, fun commercial, because I'm a commercial actress too and I work with my mom a lot.
+Yara: Yes, it is.
+It was really exciting.
+I thought of it as a long, fun commercial, because I’m a commercial actress too and I work with my mom a lot.
 And everybody was really nice on set.